Pedram Rezamand

 About

 Dr. Rezamand is a dairy nutritionist.
 He has been conducting both applied and basic research that have included whole animal studies as well as primary and transformed cell culture models.
-In particular, he is interested to study interactions between nutrient metabolism and inflammation.
-In applied research, he studies the efficient use of feed additives, agricultural coproducts, and processing methods that enhance efficiency of nutrient utilization and decrease dietary input all leading to a more sustainable animal agriculture.
-Dr. Rezamand has been recently focused heavily on studying the effects of wildfire smoke on animal health/productivity in collaboration with Dr. Amy Skibiel (UI), which is of great importance to western region of the US.
+In particular, he is interested in studying interactions between nutrient metabolism and inflammation.
+In applied research, he studies the efficient use of feed additives, agricultural coproducts, and processing methods to enhance efficiency of nutrient utilization and decrease dietary input, all leading to a more sustainable animal agriculture.
+Dr. Rezamand has been recently focused heavily on studying the effects of wildfire smoke on animal health/productivity in collaboration with Dr. Amy Skibiel (University of Idaho), which is of great importance to the western region of the US (https://livestockwildfirehub.org/).
+Over the past 6-7 years, he has also focused on colostrum management, calf nutrition and health outcomes in young calves in collaboration with Dr. Laarman (University of Alberta) and Dr. Konetchy (University of Idaho).

 Education